Security

 Section titled “Logout”POST /v1/auth/logout clears the cookie by setting Max-Age=0.
 The client should discard any cached auth state.

 Cross-Origin Resource Sharing controls which domains can make API requests from a browser.
-NimbleBrain has three CORS modes depending on your configuration:
+NimbleBrain has three CORS modes depending on your configuration.
+The deciding factor is whether auth is configured (an instance.json adapter is present), not any single environment variable:

-Section titled “Mode 1: No API key (development)”When NB_API_KEY is not set:
+Section titled “Mode 1: No auth configured (development)”When no instance.json adapter is configured (dev mode):

 Access-Control-Allow-Origin: *- No credentials support